braintrustdata/braintrust-proxy/README.md

-# Braintrust AI Proxy
+# Not Diamond Proxy

-The Braintrust AI proxy offers a unified way to access the world's leading AI models through a single API, including models from [OpenAI](https://platform.openai.com/docs/models), [Anthropic](https://docs.anthropic.com/claude/reference/getting-started-with-the-api), [LLaMa 2](https://ai.meta.com/llama/), [Mistral](https://mistral.ai/), and more.
+The Not Diamond proxy (notdiamond.ai) offers a unified way to access the world's leading AI models through a single API, including models from [OpenAI](https://platform.openai.com/docs/models), [Anthropic](https://docs.anthropic.com/claude/reference/getting-started-with-the-api), [LLaMa 2](https://ai.meta.com/llama/), [Mistral](https://mistral.ai/), and more.
 The benefits of using the proxy include:

-- **Code Simplification**: Use a consistent API across different AI providers.
+- **Code Simplification**: Use a consistent API across different AI providers
-- **Cost Reduction**: The proxy automatically caches results, reusing them when possible.
+- **Cost Reduction**: The proxy automatically caches results, reusing them when possible
-- **Enhanced Observability**: Log requests automatically for better tracking and debugging. \[Coming soon\]
+- **Enhanced Observability**: Log requests automatically for better tracking and debugging
+- **Smart Model Routing**: Automatically recommends the best AI model for each query
+- **Real-time Learning**: Improves recommendations based on user feedback

-See the full list of supported models [here](https://www.braintrust.dev/docs/guides/proxy#supported-models).
+See the full list of supported models at [notdiamond.readme.io](https://docs.notdiamond.ai).
-To read more about why we launched the AI proxy, check out our [announcement blog post](https://braintrust.dev/blog/ai-proxy).
+Try out our interactive chat interface at [chat.notdiamond.ai](https://chat.notdiamond.ai).

 This repository contains the code for the proxy — both the underlying implementation and wrappers that allow you to deploy it on [Vercel](https://vercel.com), [Cloudflare](https://developers.cloudflare.com/workers/),